-Folklore, traditional dances, festivals and celebrations in Crete.
+Folklore, traditional dances and costumes, festivals and celebrations in Crete.

 This great island of Crete, whose population could never be finally subjected by any conqueror, has always been sung, revered, and soaked with blood.